 Deciding what kind of trip you’d like…

 British Columbia has a lot to offer and can cater for all walks of life.
-When I was in the Kootenay region a couple of weeks ago I noticed an abundance of Golf courses.
+When I was in the Kootenay region I noticed an abundance of golf courses.
 Honestly, they were everywhere!
 I’d never have thought of Canada as a hot golfing location.
 If you like golf, you could fill an entire 2 weeks with courses that have a 360 pano of the mountains!

-Things to look at / consider when planning your British Columbia adventure:
+Things to look at and consider when planning your British Columbia road trip: